SaiprasadKrishnamurthy/ruler-service/README.md

-# A Simple Rule Engine as a Service.
+# A Simple/Lightweight/Cloud Native Rule Engine as a Service.

 ## Fundamentals: